Binary black hole mergers from merged stars in the Galactic field: Acknowledgements

 \section{Acknowledgements}

-The authors thank Mark Gieles and Stephen Fairhurst for helpful discussions.
+The authors thank Mark Gieles, Stephen Fairhurst, Ilya Mandel, Simon Stevenson, Aleksandra Olejak, Alejandro Vigna-G\'{o}mez, and the anonymous referee for helpful discussions and comments.
 FA acknowledges support from a Rutherford fellowship (ST/P00492X/1) of the Science and Technology Facilities Council.
-This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No.\ 945806).
-This work is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No.\ 945806) and is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).